abd-shoumik/Restaurant-Review-Classifier/README.md

 **This is a simple NLP project based on the
 [NLP section of A-Z Machine Learning Course on Udemy](https://www.udemy.com/course/machinelearning/learn)**
+- Find **Github Pages** of this repository at https://abd-shoumik.github.io/Restaurant-Review-Classifier/

 ## Steps I folllowed:
 * Importing the libraries and dataset